SonarSource/gh-action-lt-backlog/PullRequestCreated/ReadMe.md

 - if the parent is not an `Epic`, the created ticket will be a `Sub-task`
 - if there is no parent, the created ticket will be a `Task`

+This action will also update the PR title and description to mention the right Jira tickets.
+The action will link all mentioned tickets in the title into the description.
+When creating a ticket, the action will add it to the PR title.

 ## Inputs

 ### `github-token`